Aljur Abrenica

-Aljur Mikael Guiang Abrenica (born March 24, 1990) is a Filipino actor, dancer, model and singer.
+Aljur Mikael Guiang Abrenica (born March 24, 1990) is a Filipino actor and singer.
 He appeared on the fourth season of StarStruck.

-Early and personal life
+Early life

 His father, Alfonso Abrenica Jr., was a musician, and his mother, Amor Guiang, was a member of a band.
 Abrenica attended Don Bosco Academy, Pampanga in high school and has said that he aspired to become a pilot by pursuing aeronautics.
+Abrenica is the older brother of Vin Abrenica.